This page contains affiliate links. Please read our disclosure for more info.

 Sometimes a cosy fleece just doesn’t cut it.
-We’re spending three months in fashion-conscious Italy this spring and summer, so Simon has upgraded his look with the Bluffworks Blazer, a wrinkle-free and machine washable men’s travel blazer.
+Before spending three months in fashion-conscious Italy, Simon upgraded his look with the Bluffworks Blazer, a wrinkle-free and machine washable men’s travel blazer.

 Bluffworks was founded by Stefan Loble who is committed to making clothing that both looks great and can be worn for multiple days everywhere from the office to the mountains without needing special care.
 Their clothes are perfect for travel.

-Simon is a huge fan of Bluffworks trousers and has been travelling with them for five years.
-They look way better than most travel trousers yet share the same technical features.
+Simon is a huge fan of Bluffworks pants and has been travelling with them for six years.
+They look way better than most travel pants yet share the same technical features.

 However, he was a little resistant to trying the Bluffworks Gramercy Blazer when they first offered to send him one for review.
 His style is usually more casual, and he doesn’t have much need for a blazer when we’re in the steamy tropics.
 But for Europe, he decided it would be good to have a more stylish look.

 Well, it didn’t take long to convince him.
-He was immediately impressed with the blazer and it has been perfect for sipping prosecco in the piazzas of Italy.
+He was immediately impressed with the blazer and it was perfect for sipping prosecco in the piazzas of Italy.

 - Bluffworks Blazer Features